-Rip Curl is a surfing company that was founded in 1969 by two surfers, Brian Singer and Doug Warbrick.
-For over 50 years the company has had a strong belief in fair play and consistent business practice.
+Rip Curl is a surfing company founded in 1969 by two surfers Brian Singer and Doug Warbrick.
+Almost 50 years on, they remain as Founder / Directors of the company today and have a strong belief in fair play and consistent business practice.

 - COMMITTED CREW